Each residence hall room has the following standard accommodations:

 Grammer Residence Hall

-Grammer Hall was built in 1912 and is named for the Reverend Dr. Carl Grammer, a member and former president
+Grammer Hall was built in 1912 and is named for the Rev. Carl Grammer, a member and former president

 living spaces.
 Along with hardwood floors and a main floor parlor, Grammer also features a kitchen and TV lounge